 2. Improves Lymphatic drainage

 Did you know that stimulating your lymphatic system can remove waste and toxins from the body?
 And dry brushing does exactly that.
 Many proponents claimed that dry brushing helps detoxify your skin.
-This technique speeds up blood circulation and maintains your immunity.
+This technique speeds up blood circulation.
 Weak functioning of the lymphatic system can lead to the formation of cellulite, clumpy or dimpled-looking skin.

 3. Reduces The Appearance Of Wrinkles And Fine Lines